Malekith the Accursed: Powers and abilities

 Malekith has all the normal attributes of a member of the race of dark elves, although his abilities are a result of above-average development.
 He possesses superhuman intellect, strength, speed, stamina, durability, agility and reflexes.

-As a dark elf, Malekith also has the ability to manipulate the forces of magic for a variety of effects, including teleportation, energy projection, physical malleability, flight (by transforming into mist), illusion casting, and the ability to change the shape and appearance of other beings or objects.
+As a dark elf, Malekith also has the ability to manipulate magic for a variety of effects, including teleportation, energy projection, physical malleability, flight (by transforming into mist), illusion casting, and the ability to change the shape and appearance of other beings or objects.

 Malekith, like all Dark Elves, has a vulnerability to iron, which disrupts or cancels his magical spells.

 Other versions

 Chrono Signature Anno Doom +128

 During the "One World Under Doom" storyline, Doctor Doom has Kristoff Vernard use the Time Platform to summon several superheroes from a possible future designated as Chrono Signature Anno Doom +128.
 One of these heroes is a version of Malekith, who joins Doom's Superior Avengers.
 Ava Starr states that Malekith was reborn from the draining of All-Black the Necrosword and Undrjarn the All-Weapon after Doom razed Asgard.
 During his fight with Annihilus, Doom transforms Malekith's body into a sword and war hammer, with Vernard taking the weapons for himself.